 In the wake of COVID, I created a new, online course entitled Disease through the Ages.
 This course examines the social and political impact that pandemics have had on societies throughout the world from ancient times to the present.
 Situating diseases such as leprosy, smallpox, and AIDS historically, obliges students to consider how outcasts are manifested discursively and physically.
-Students gain a deeper appreciation for the interconnections between disease, class, religion, and race throughout the world.
+Students gain a deeper appreciation for the connections between disease, class, religion, and race throughout the world.

 Suspending judgement helps students to read primary sources closely and to appreciate the historical background in which they were created.
-By reading a document in this way, students begin to notice the gap between their twenty-first century perspectives and those of their historical subjects.
+By reading a document this way, students begin to notice the gap between their twenty-first century perspectives and those of their historical subjects.
 This awareness generates more nuanced interpretations of the past.
 Finally, students apply their interpretations of primary sources to scholarly publications to see whether their hypotheses affirm or contradict those of other historians.
 By the end of the semester, students are able to demonstrate solid primary source analysis and assess historical claims with greater precision.